wpumacay/DeeprlND-projects/project1-navigation/REPORT.md

     "usePrioritizedExpReplay"   : false,
     "useDuelingDqn"             : false

+### 2.6 Improvements

+We implemented the following improvements to the base DQN implementation:

+* Double Q-learning (DDQN)
+* Prioritized Experience Replay (PER)

+For a detailed explanation of these improvements, and the related implementation, please refer to [part-3](url_project_1_post_part_3) of the accompying post we made (section 7).

 ## 3. Results

 In this section we show the results of our submission, which were obtained through